 - 3.6 – As far as the Colorado State University vet school acceptance rate goes this GPA falls right into their average.

 Note from author: If you still need to take the GRE, check out these 5 tools (some free) to help you ace the GRE and learn the GRE layout.

 - I am unsure, it was right on the average mark

 Did you attend grad school?

 What types of paying jobs did you have before attending the Colorado State University DVM program?

 - I worked part-time during school and full time during the summer.
+These were awesome summer jobs with animals.
 Overall I worked at two different cattle companies during my four years of undergrad schooling

 How many people read your personal statement before submitting it?

 - Yes, at the CSU veterinary school and with the local vets in my hometown and the town of my college

 When did you decide to become a vet?